22 Jan Financial Toxicity After a Cancer Diagnosis – It’s Impact & Factors

 The research and conversations on the financial toxicity of cancer care have primarily focused on high out- of- pocket costs (OOP).
 OOPs can be catastrophic to patients, both with regard to their outcomes as well as their financial situations.
 Overwhelmed by cancer treatment costs, patients resort to many strategies that have a negative impact on their well being.

-One study found that “policies and practices that minimize cancer patient’s out- of -pocket costs can improve survivors’ health-related quality of life and psychological health.”
+One study's results indicated that “policies and practices that minimize cancer patient’s out- of -pocket costs can improve survivors’ health-related quality of life and psychological health.”

-The most effective way to reduce individuals’ out- of -pocket costs is to ensure they have adequate health insurance.
+One of the most effective ways to reduce individuals’ out-of-pocket costs is to ensure they have adequate health insurance.

 Additionally, individuals coping with a cancer diagnosis should make certain their income isn’t negatively impacted because they are forced to stop working.